SOHAILA19/Supply_Chain/README.md

 ## License

-This project is licensed under the MIT License — see the `LICENSE` file for details.
+This project is licensed under the MIT License

 ---